romainl/vim-malotru/README.md

 ## Goals

 - Be comfortable in 16c xterm.
-- Be even more comfortable in 256c or GUI via light color shifts.
+- Be even more comfortable in 256c or GUI via light color tweaks.
 - Be colorblind-friendly.
 - Have the same colors in 256c and GUI.
 - Keep the template simple.